 - How long are you on the glacier?

-- What should I wear?
+- What should I wear for the glacier hike?

 - How many people are on the glacier?

 *Becky the Traveller participates in the Amazon Services Associates Programme, as well as other affiliate programmes.
 If you make a purchase through these, I earn from the qualifying links.
 This is at no extra cost to you.
 Read more here.